Journal of the Musical Arts in Africa

 Meki Nzewi (Nigeria-South Africa – University of Pretoria: ethnomusicology, performance studies, composition, music education)

-Oscar Odena (Spain-UK – University of Glasgow: music education, qualitative research approaches, inclusion)
+Oscar Odena (Spain-United Kingdom – University of Glasgow: music education, qualitative research approaches)

 Hetta Potgieter (South Africa – North-West University: music education)